-Alkaline water is water that has a higher pH level than the normal water you drink.
-The pH scale is used to assess how acidic or basic a substance is.
-The pH scale goes from 0 to 14 and is a measurement of a substance’s hydrogen ion concentration.
+Alkaline water is water that has a higher pH level than normal drinking water.
+The pH scale is used to assess how acidic or basic a substance is. pH values go from 0 to 14 and is a measurement of a substance’s hydrogen ion concentration.

 Substances with a pH value of 0 are very acidic, while substances with a pH of 14 are very alkaline or basic.
 Alkaline substances are the opposite of their more acidic counterparts on the pH scale.
 Lemon juice is fairly acidic with a pH of 2, while ammonia is a moderately basic substance with a pH of around 11.
 Pure water is considered neutral and has a pH of 7 which is exactly in the center of the pH scale.
 The ph of tap water will be close to 7 but may be slightly higher depending on the presence of minerals.
 Many water suppliers also adjust the pH of the water to avoid corrosion in their distribution system.

 The alkaline water you find on the shelves in your local health food store will typically have a pH of around 8-9.
-Some water is naturally alkaline.
-Natural alkalinity occurs due to high mineral content in the water.
+But did you know that some types of water are naturally alkaline.
+Natural alkalinity occurs due to high levels of alkaline minerals in the water.
 Minerals such as calcium, magnesium, and salts are more basic and affect the water’s pH levels.

-Lastly, some individuals make alkaline water in their own homes.
+Some people also choose to make alkaline ionized water in their own homes.
 This is done by adding baking soda or mineral salts to the water.
-This is sometimes done by performance athletes to provide a perceived hydration benefit for activities that require a large amount of effort, similar to how many athletes consume sports drinks to aid in hydration.
+Performance athletes may also do this to prevent dehydration while doing activities that require a large amount of effort, similar to how sports drinks works.
 Drinking alkaline water is said to have greater benefits compared to drinking regular water.

-Alkaline water isn’t anything new.
-The health benefits of alkaline water have been touted for a very long time.
-This article from February 19th, 1884 in the San Diego Union and Daily Bee recounts research suggesting that alkaline water helps with a “torpid liver”.
-This Practical Health Tip from the Chico Record in 1916 argues that a cornerstone of effective gallstone treatment requires three glasses of alkaline water each day between meals.
+Alkaline water has been a preferred hydration choice of many individual’s for years.
+It’s benefits have been well-know for a very long time.
+This article from February 19th, 1884 in the San Diego Union and Daily Bee recounts research suggests that alkaline water helps with a “torpid liver” or congested liver.
+But for this to be an effective treatment for gallstones, the Practical Health Tip from the Chico Record in 1916 states that you will need to drink three glasses of alkaline water each day and in between meals.

-Some of the health claims associated with alkaline water are loosely based on existing research.
-For example, the claim that alkaline water may help reduce acid reflux is founded upon the idea that the alkalinity in water will counteract the acidity in foods, thereby easing digestion and reducing acid reflux.
+Another benefit alkaline water is that it might help reduce acid because the alkalinity in water will counteract the acidity in foods, thereby easing the digestion tract and reducing acid reflux.
 One research study found that when alkaline water with a pH of 8.8 was added to the digestive enzyme pepsin it deactivated it.
-However, there’s no evidence that actually occurs in our bodies.
+However, there’s not enough evidence that it will have the same effect on our bodies.
 Further research would need to be done on human subjects to determine the extent to which, if any, alkaline water actually reduced acid reflux.

-One of the major hurdles to credibility for claims of the health benefits of alkaline water is the fact that the pH of our blood is highly regulated by our own bodies.
-Our bodies regulate our internal pH primarily through our lungs and kidneys.
-Healthy individuals with functioning lungs and kidneys maintain a blood pH of 7.35 to 7.45.
+Alkaline water has been known to help regulate our pH levels.
+But, did you know that our bodies can also regulate our internal pH levels primarily through our lungs and kidneys?
+In fact, healthy individuals with functioning lungs and kidneys maintain a blood pH of 7.35 to 7.45.
 When we eat foods or beverages that are more acidic or alkaline than our bodies, the acids in our stomach or the secretions of alkaline from our pancreas work to create a balanced pH.
 Put another way, our bodies automatically neutralize acidic or alkaline foods and beverages when they are consumed.

-While alkaline water may not deliver on its promised health benefits, it isn’t necessarily bad for you.
+While alkaline water may not deliver on all the promised health benefits immediately, it isn’t necessarily bad for you.
 The alkalinity in the water you consume will be neutralized when it is consumed.
-Natural alkaline water contains minerals and salts, which may provide a health benefit if your diet is nutrient deficient.
-Not all alkaline water contains minerals.
+Natural alkaline water also contains beneficial minerals and salts, that might help with any nutrient deficiency in your body.
+However, it is also important to remember that not all alkaline water contains minerals.
 Ionized alkaline water may not contain any minerals at all depending on how it has been processed.

 One potential risk with alkaline water is that it isn’t necessarily filtered.
 This can pose a very real risk by exposing you to unwanted contaminants.
+So, before you purchase a bottle of alkaline water, be sure to check the mineral content and the manufacturer first.
 To avoid consuming potentially harmful contaminants, consider seeking out drinking water sources that have undergone filtration such as reverse osmosis (RO) filtered water.

-Though alkaline water has been highly touted for its health effects for over a century now, there remains a lack of conclusive scientific studies to back up those claims.
-While there are no clear links between alkaline water and positive health benefits, there are some drawbacks you should keep in mind.
-Foremost among these is the significant cost associated with alkaline water, as well as the waste that accompanies drinking bottled water.
-Alongside these downsides, you may be exposed to unwanted contaminants since alkaline water isn’t necessarily purified.
+Though alkaline water has been highly touted for its health effects for over a century now, further research will be needed to determine how much and how long you will need to drink alkaline water to enjoy the health benefits.
+There are some drawbacks you should also consider.
+Other than the significant cost of purchasing bottles of alkaline water, as well as the waste that accompanies drinking bottled water, you may be exposed to unwanted contaminants since alkaline water isn’t necessarily purified.

-If you are concerned about the health impact of the water you are drinking, seek out sources of water that have been filtered for contaminants.
+If you are concerned about the health impact of your regular drinking water and you want to make sure that what you are drinking is safe, seek out sources of water that have been filtered for contaminants.
 One of the most effective ways to save money on your drinking water while protecting yourself and your family from contaminants in your drinking water is to install a reverse osmosis filtration system in your home.
 Reverse osmosis systems are highly effective at producing tens of gallons of clean, filtered drinking water each day.
 Compared with bottled water, filtering your own water will reduce your ongoing expenses as well as your environmental impact.

 If you’re interested in learning more about installing an RO system in your home, contact Rayne Water today.